 2. Advancing pro-nature food and agricultural systems, and purposively developing the plants and plants-based sectors.

-4. Data, tech and innovations, that include a “green’ Ai .
+4. Promoting green data, tech, and innovations, that include a “green’ Ai.

 5. Enabling green economies and transitions, carbon development, climate mitigation and adaptation.